jonathanmalkin/event-distribution-app/README.md

 # Event Distribution App

-A custom-coded application to replace the n8n/WordPress automation system for creating and distributing Kinky Coffee events.
-Features a modern React frontend with ChatGPT integration and automated distribution to multiple platforms.
+A modern full-stack web application for creating and distributing Kinky Coffee events.
+Features a React frontend with integrated ChatGPT/DALL-E AI content generation and automated distribution to multiple platforms.

 ## Features